o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-resource-status-descriptions.md

 ---
-description: ' Provides a description of the status codes that appear in &cloud; resource operations. '
+description: ' Provides a description of the status codes that appear in Cloud Canvas resource operations. '
 title: Understanding Resource Status Descriptions
 ---